 As a backpacker, there are a few hostels to choose from in Zacatecas.
 The one I stayed in was Hostal Cielito de Maria.
 It had a perfect location just a block away from the main plaza.
 The bed was also one of the comfiest hostel beds that I’ve ever slept in.
 I found Zacatecas to be a very walkable city, so a central location isn’t too crucial.
 As long as you’re staying within the historic city center, your location should be just fine.

-You can tell Zacatecas is pretty off the backpacker trail considering the city doesn’t even show up on Hostelworld.
+You can tell Zacatecas is pretty off the backpacker trail considering only one hostel shows up on Hostelworld.
 However, if you check on Booking, you’ll be able to find some hostels there.
 Zacatecas is also a city where you can just roll up and find cheap accommodation pretty easily.
 If you’re visiting during a holiday, like Semana Santa, book your accommodation in advance to make sure you have a place to sleep within your budget.

 The Best Things To Do in Zacatecas